-Just pour the spiced wine into a sauce pan or small pot and keep on medium heat for a few minutes until it gets hot.
-The mulled wine should never boil because the flavors get way to intense and change it a bit bitter.
+Just pour the spiced wine into a saucepan or small pot and keep on medium heat for a few minutes until it gets hot.
+The mulled wine should never boil because the flavors get way too intense and change it a bit bitter.

 Glühwein Recipe – Spiced Austrian & German Mulled Wine and how do you make mulled wine below: